Activities & Attractions

 Fraga’s Café – is great for coffee and is open every day from 9.00am til 4.30pm.

-The Healsville Hotel Dining Room is the winner of the best regional restaurant of the year again this year and has a converted chef’s hat, it is open every day, for lunch and dinner, specialises in sharing plates and the pub section serves excellent pub fair.
+The Healsville Hotel Dining Room is the winner of the best regional restaurant of the year again this year and has a converted chef’s hat.
+It is open every day, for lunch and dinner, specialises in sharing plates .
+Serves excellent pub fair.

 Innocent Bystander Café @ Giant Steps Winery this buzzy eatery is lots of fun, they offer wood fired pizza and so much more, all day every day

 Herd Bar and Café a new addition to the area is well worth a visit, open everyday.
 Levantine Hill enjoy lunch at Ezard’s signature restaurant where the exquisite food offerings are perfectly paired with their array of wines.

 The Corner Hotel Alexandra, an old favourite in the district, is open daily.